hmsayem/alumni-api/README.md

     "start_date": "2021-03-01"
 }
 ```
-> The request will create the above job description for the logged in user.
+> This request will create the above job description for the logged in user.
 ##### Get job description of a user
 ```http